-Why Choose an Ultralight Sleeping Bag?
+Why Choose An Ultralight Sleeping Bag?

-How Can a One-Pound Sleeping Bag be so Warm?
+How Can a One-Pound Sleeping Bag Be So Warm?

-On average, the ultralight sleeping bags and quilts we review weigh half of what backpacking sleeping bags weigh, but usually deliver similar warmth.
+On average, the ultralight sleeping bags and quilts we review weigh half of what backpacking sleeping bags weigh but usually deliver similar warmth.
 How is that possible?
 Most of the bags we tested use the most advanced lightweight materials and the highest quality insulation.
 However, the materials are only one key part; how the sleeping bag is used is equally important.

 Most thru-hikers and alpinists sleep in most or all of their warm clothing on cold nights.
 Not only are they dressed and ready to go for a pre-dawn start, but they can also get away with a lighter sleeping bag.
 Ultralight enthusiasts also know how to pick campsites with a warm microclimate or protection from the wind.
-Ever put in your camp right in the bottom of the valley, only to walk a few hundred feet up the hillside at dawn and realize it's a good 10 degrees warmer up there?
+Ever set up camp in the bottom of a valley, only to walk a few hundred feet up the hillside at dawn and realize it's a good 10 degrees warmer up there?
 Choices like this one can make a huge difference in whether or not you stay warm enough to sleep through the night.
-Hot drinks before bed and at dawn, a Nalgene full of boiling water to preheat your bag, a set of crunches to ramp up the blood flow to the extremities these are all tricks we use for a comfy and warm night's sleep.
+Hot drinks before bed and at dawn, a Nalgene full of boiling water to preheat your bag, a set of crunches to ramp up the blood flow to the extremities — these are all tricks we use for a comfy and warm night's sleep.

-Types of Ultralight Sleeping Bags
+Types of Ultralight Sleeping Bags: Mummy Bags and Quilts

 Ultralight sleeping bags generally fit into two different categories based on their design: Mummy Bags or Quilts.
-However, there are many variations of these two simple designs, and hybrids also exist.
+However, there are many variations of these two simple designs, and hybrids also exist.Mummy Bags

 Hooded Mummy Bags

-On the other end of the spectrum are the Sea to Summit Spark I and the Western Mountaineering HighLite, which are also both hooded mummy bags, but are the two lightest bags in this review.
-They are only suitable for the warmest of temperatures, as the way they are so light is by including less insulation and having a higher temperature rating.
+On the other end of the spectrum is the Western Mountaineering HighLite, a hooded mummy bag, yet one of the lightest bags in this review.
+It's suitable for the warmest of temperatures, as the way it is so light is by including less insulation and having a higher temperature rating.Hoodless Mummy Bags

-The Zpacks 20 Degree and the Feathered Friends Vireo UL are hoodless mummy bags, meaning they are shaped like a mummy, but do not have a hood.
+The Zpacks Classic and the Feathered Friends Vireo UL are hoodless mummy bags, meaning they are shaped like a mummy but do not have a hood.
 This is one way that they trim off a few precious ounces.
-The Zpacks 20 Degree has a classic ¾ length zipper and enclosed foot box, so if it is hot you can unzip it all the way and it acts like an enclosed quilt.
-On the other hand, the Vireo UL is a zipper-less bag altogether, meaning you have to wriggle yourself down inside it, and it also saves weight by having less insulation around the torso, assuming that you will pair it with a warm insulated jacket.
+The Zpacks Classic has a classic ¾ length zipper and enclosed foot box, so if it is hot you can unzip it all the way, and it acts like an enclosed quilt.
+On the other hand, the Vireo UL is a zipper-less bag altogether, meaning you have to wriggle yourself down inside it, and it also saves weight by having less insulation around the torso, assuming that you will pair it with a warm insulated jacket.Quilts

 Down quilts are a versatile solution to the feeling of constriction that is inherent in a mummy bag design.
-They also manage to save weight by not including as much material or insulation, and also nixing the hood and zipper.
-The basic premise is that in order to be an effective insulator, down needs to be able to loft up and create space that traps air.
-When you are sleeping on top of down it is fully compressed, thereby losing the vast majority of its insulating abilities.
+They also manage to save weight by not including as much material or insulation and also nixing the hood and zipper.
+The basic premise is that to be an effective insulator, down needs to be able to loft up and create space that traps air.
+When you are sleeping on top of down, it is fully compressed, thereby losing the vast majority of its insulating abilities.
 Rather than carry the extra weight and bulk of that "wasted" down insulation and fabric that is enclosing it, why not simply forego having an underside to the sleeping bag altogether?

-An interesting feature found on most quilts that is not found on mummy bags is a sleeping pad attachment system.
-In order to stay comfortably wrapped around you so that warm air does not escape and cold air does not infiltrate your comfort envelope, manufacturers have devised different systems of straps that wrap underneath a sleeping pad and attach to the sides of the quilt, holding it in place.
-In our experience, the functionality of these attachment systems ranged from "awesome" to "useless."
-The quilts we tested came in two basic designs: foot box enclosed, or full blanket.
-They are described below.
+An interesting feature seen on most quilts that is not found on mummy bags is a sleeping pad attachment system.
+To stay comfortably wrapped around you so that warm air does not escape and cold air does not infiltrate your comfort envelope, manufacturers have devised different systems of straps that wrap underneath a sleeping pad and attach to the sides of the quilt, holding it in place.
+In our experience, the functionality of these attachment systems ranges from "awesome" to "useless."
+Check out our individual reviews to see which ones work better than the others.
+The quilts we tested came in two basic designs: foot box enclosed or full blanket.Enclosed Foot Box Quilts

 For added warmth around the feet, some quilts have fully enclosed foot boxes, and the blanket aspect of the design starts roughly a foot up from the feet.
-This design tends to be a little bit warmer, and also simpler as there are less features like drawcords and zippers needed to enclose the feet, but are slightly less versatile than a full blanket design.
-The Katabatic Gear Palisade 30 each used this design.
-When the zipper is fully opened up the Zpacks 20 Degree also acts as an enclosed foot box quilt.
+This design tends to be a little bit warmer, and also simpler as there are fewer features like drawcords and zippers needed to enclose the feet, but are slightly less versatile than a full blanket design.
+The Katabatic Gear Palisade 30 used this design.
+When the zipper is opened up fully, the Zpacks Classic also acts as an enclosed foot box quilt.Full Blankets

 Safety & Warmth

 When the weather takes an unexpected turn for the worse, you have two options: hunker down and wait it out or stay on the move for what could be hours or even days.
-In order to stay safe with your ultralight kit, you must know how to use your shelter plus sleep system to make it through a long unexpected storm.
+To stay safe with your ultralight kit, you must know how to use your shelter plus sleep system to make it through a long unexpected storm.
 Two days and nights of cold rain (or even snow) are always a possibility, even in the summer, in most mountains.
-And we often hear folks say "well if my bag gets wet or I can't pitch my tarp, I'll just keep hiking to stay warm until the weather clears."
+And we often hear folks say, "If my bag gets wet or I can't pitch my tarp, I'll just keep hiking to stay warm until the weather clears."
 But can you do this in the dark?
 Or in weather that makes it hard to see and navigate?
 Make sure your skills and systems will see you through hunkering down to wait out storms.
 Practice a lot.
 Spend nights out in terrible weather close to your home or vehicle to prepare.

 If you have doubts about what warmth rating is appropriate for you, choose a product that is warmer than you think you will need.
-As we discussed in the warmth section of our main Best In Class review, be aware that temperature ratings listed by a manufacturer may not always be accurate.
+As we discussed in the warmth section of our main Best In Class review, be aware that temperature ratings listed by a manufacturer may not be accurate.
 However, they should give you a general ballpark figure for the coldest nights you would want to sleep in that bag.
-If you are a cold sleeper or have doubts whether you may face colder temperatures, we recommend carrying a few extra ounces and having a slightly warmer sleeping bag.
-Every bag tested in this review comes with different temperature options (although they may not always be called the exact same thing).
+If you are a cold sleeper or have doubts about whether you may face colder temperatures, we recommend carrying a few extra ounces and having a slightly warmer sleeping bag.
+Almost every bag tested in this review comes with different temperature options (although they may not always be called the exact same thing).
 For example, our Editors' Choice winning Feathered Friends Flicker 40 UL also comes in 20F and 30F versions.
-While we ordered the 40F for testing in order to have the lightest version available, for sleeping in the high mountains of Colorado, we would certainly order a warmer version next time.
+While we ordered the 40F for testing to have the lightest version available, for sleeping in the high mountains of Colorado, we would certainly order a warmer version next time.

-Also keep in mind the limitations of your preferred style of sleeping bag.
+Also, keep in mind the limitations of your preferred style of sleeping bag.
 For example, quilts that attach to sleeping pads rely on the insulating properties of the pad to complete the comfort envelope.
-This means that on a cold night you could have a 30 degree bag that is more than sufficient, but a minimally insulated air mattress beneath you that is conducting cold air into your body, meaning you may still be cold.
-An extra layer of protection, like a lightweight Bivy Sack or a fully enclosed tent can help you in these situations, and also give you a larger margin of safety if bad weather strikes.
+This means that on a cold night you could have a 30-degree bag that is more than sufficient, but a minimally insulated air mattress beneath you that is conducting cold air into your body, meaning you may still be cold.
+An extra layer of protection, like a lightweight bivy sack or a fully enclosed tent, can help you in these situations, and also give you a larger margin of safety if bad weather strikes.

 Down & Moisture

-We purposely selected all down insulated products for this review.
-Down has a significantly better warmth-to-weight ratio than synthetic insulation, but has one main drawback.
+We purposely selected all down-insulated products for this review.
+Down has a significantly better warmth-to-weight ratio than synthetic insulation but has one main drawback.
 It must be kept dry to maintain its loft and keep you warm.
 We can't emphasize this enough: keeping your sleeping bag dry and taking every opportunity to air it out in the sun is critical to your warmth and safety.
-If you exclusively backpack in environments that are very rainy, consider paying the weight penalty and using a synthetic insulated bag or quilt.
-Increasingly, ultralight manufacturers are producing quite light synthetic insulated bags and quilts.
+If you exclusively backpack in very rainy environments, consider paying the weight penalty and using a synthetic insulated bag or quilt.
+Increasingly, ultralight manufacturers are producing quite light synthetic insulated bags and quilts.Hydrophobic Down

-Another nice feature to look for is a DWR coating on the shell fabric of the sleeping bag, or bags made with a shell fabric that is naturally water resistant, like the Pertex Quantum fabric.
-While these coatings should again not be relied upon to keep a bag dry when it is wet outside, they can be nice for helping to prevent absorption of water due to condensation inside a tent, especially around the foot of the bag.
+Another nice feature to look for is a DWR coating on the shell fabric of the sleeping bag or bags made with a shell fabric that is naturally water-resistant, like the Pertex Quantum fabric.
+While these coatings should again not be relied upon to keep a bag dry when it is wet outside, they can be nice for helping to prevent the absorption of water due to condensation inside a tent, especially around the foot of the bag.
 It is also possible to apply your own after-market DWR coating when you wash your down bag (see the care instructions at the end of this article for advice on doing so).